-Now in the present moment, Edgar is not stuck in his thoughts about what should have happened in the past, instead he sees that Judith is having a rough time.
+Now in the present moment, Edgar is not stuck in his thoughts about what should have happened in the past, instead, he sees that Judith is having a rough time.
 He notices that she has already begun mopping up the kitchen and he realizes that she must be even more flustered than he is!
 He also considers the fact that Judith has spent the day working, taking care of their children, dog, and home.
 Edgar asks calmly how he can help.

-In order to be successful in your management of anger, you must be able to see the other person’s side of things.
+To be successful in your management of anger, you must be able to see the other person’s side of things.
 You must be able to view a situation as objectively as possible.
 Admittedly, this is one of the most difficult things to do when in the middle of a conflict.

 Remember those unmet needs we are all trying to fulfill from the previous section?
-Re-examine the list above and think about if those words are actually trying to communicate an unmet need.
+Re-examine the list above and think about if those words are trying to communicate an unmet need.

 Consider the following:

 Margaret asks her coworker, James, to pick up some documents and deliver them to their boss.
 She specifies the quantity and that they need to be printed in color.
 Later that day, her boss asks why he received so few documents.

 Margaret begins to think, James is so stupid!
 I told him how many were needed!
 She also thinks her boss is being mean for coming to her instead of asking James about it.
 Another thing on my plate! she thinks.